Abusing Cache Line Dirty States to Leak Information in Commercial Processors: WB Timing-Based Channels

-The L1 data cache is typically an 8-way set-associative structure, which means that each cache set contain nine states of zero to eight dirty cache lines.
+The L1 data cache is typically an eight-way set-associative structure, which means that each cache set contains nine states of zero to eight dirty cache lines.
 The sender can use multiple cache lines for encoding to increase the time difference and transmission bandwidth.
-For binary symbol encoding, the sender can include $d_1$ or $d_2$ dirty cache lines in the target set as sending 0 or 1 ($d_1 != d_2$).
-To simplify the operations of the sender, We always choose $d_1$ equal to 0, which means that the cache line is not accessed when sending 0.
-The $d_2$ can choose any value from 1 to 8 as sending 1.
+For binary symbol encoding, the sender can include $d_1$ or $d_2$ dirty cache lines in the target set as sending 0 or 1 ($d_1 \neq d_2$).
+To simplify the operations of the sender, we always choose $d_1$ equal to 0, which means that the cache line is not accessed when sending 0.
+For $d_2$, we can choose any value from 1 to 8 as sending 1.
 The more dirty cache lines the sender uses, the greater the difference the receiver can observe.
 However, this also requires more operations from the sender.
-Figure \ref{classification}(c) shows a brief communication process between the sender and the receiver with binary-encoded symbols, where the sender transmits 10 strings.
+Figure~\ref{classification}(c) shows a brief communication process between the sender and the receiver with binary-encoded symbols in which the sender transmits `10' strings.
 The decoding process fills the target set with clean cache lines, so no additional initialization is required.
 The sender can also exploit multiple cache lines in a target set to encode symbols with multiple bits.
-In Algorithm 1, \textit{d} is the number of dirty cache lines that the sender wants to include in the target set.
-For multi-bit symbol encoding, the sender can select a different number of dirty cache lines (a set of different values of \textit{d}) to modulate the target set.
-Similarly, the receiver can extract the information by measuring the latency to access the replacement set.
+In Algorithm~1, $d$ is the number of dirty cache lines that the sender wants to include in the target set.
+For multi-bit symbol encoding, the sender can select a different number of dirty cache lines (a set of different values of $d$) to modulate the target set.
+Similarly, the receiver can extract the information by measuring the latency of accessing the replacement set.